etylermoss/typegraphql-description-loader/README.md

 ```
 ### To Do:
 Currently only class property/method decorators are supported by this package, such as `Field`, `Query`, and `Mutation`.
 I will add support for class declarations themselves soon.

+Please know that this package was put together quickly for use by me, the code is beyond messy.